lo9ud/boxed/README.md

 Designed to be a simple demo, not a full-featured spreadsheet.

-Based on a column-oriented data model, with expressions for cell values.
+Based on a column-oriented data model.

 Planned features include: